Analysis and numerical analysis of the Helmholtz-Korteweg equation: Introduction

-Nematic liquid crystals are Korteweg fluids with an additional anisotropic term in the stress tensor that depends on the director $\vec{n} \in \mathbb{S}^2$~\cite{VirgaNematoacoustics}:
+where $u$ represents the density perturbation of a calamitic fluid (a fluid composed of rodlike molecules) in the presence of nematic ordering (where the molecules locally align, like arrows in a quiver), $\hessian u$ is the Hessian matrix of $u$, $\vec{n}$ is a piecewise constant unit-vector field describing the local average orientation of the molecules in the fluid, and the parameters $\alpha \gg \beta \ge 0$ are material constitutive parameters known as acoustic susceptibilities \cite{VirgaNematoacoustics}.

-where $\beta > 0$ is a constitutive parameter.
-Under the assumption that $\nabla\vec{n}$ vanishes at the acoustic length-scale, the resulting nematic Helmholtz--Korteweg equation is given by
+The most prominent example of such fluids are nematic liquid crystals.
+These fluids exhibit long-range orientational order within particular temperature or concentration ranges.
+Molecules close to each other tend to align their molecular axes, giving rise to a macroscopic ordering.
+Nematic liquid crystals have found widespread application in display technology and the design of novel devices due to their anisotropic acoustic, elastic, and optical properties~\cite{deGennes}.
+Furthermore, a remarkable feature of nematic liquid crystals is that these properties can be tuned by external electromagnetic fields.

-where $\hessian u$ is the Hessian matrix of $u$.
-Here $\vec{n}$ describes the local average orientation of the (calamitic, i.e.~rodlike) molecules in the fluid.
-The Helmholtz--Korteweg and nematic Helmholtz--Korteweg equations were recently derived by a subset of the authors~\cite{farrell2024b}.
-The solutions of the nematic Helmholtz--Korteweg equation exhibit surprising phenomena not permitted by \eqref{eq:helmholtz}, including anisotropy in propagation of sound, penetration depth, and scattering~\cite{farrell2024b}.
+The nematic Helmholtz--Korteweg equation, recently derived by a subset of the authors~\cite{farrell2024b}, is a novel partial differential equation modeling time-harmonic acoustic wave propagation in nematic liquid crystals.
+Within this model, nematic liquid crystals are treated as Korteweg fluids with an additional anisotropic term in the Cauchy stress tensor $\sigma$ depending on the nematic director $\vec{n}$~\cite{VirgaNematoacoustics}, i.e.

-In this manuscript we consider the PDE analysis and numerical analysis of the Helmholtz--Korteweg and nematic Helmholtz--Korteweg equations~\eqref{eq:helmholtz_korteweg} and~\eqref{eq:nematic_helmholtz_korteweg}.
-We prove existence and uniqueness of solutions for suitable (nonresonant) $k$.
-While the numerical analysis of~\eqref{eq:helmholtz} has been intensively studied~\cite{Hiptmair2016,Melenk2012,Spence2014,Teophille2019}, \eqref{eq:helmholtz_korteweg} and~\eqref{eq:nematic_helmholtz_korteweg} present new challenges.
-In particular, the biharmonic and Hessian terms demand the discretization of $u \in H^2$, and the various boundary conditions are difficult to enforce strongly or naturally.
-We overcome these challenges by using high-order $H^2$-conforming finite elements, and by enforcing the boundary conditions with Nitsche's method.
-Conforming $H^2$ discretizations are naturally high-order, which is sometimes seen as a disadvantage; in this context it is appealing, since high-order discretizations achieve quasi-optimality for large wave numbers on much coarser meshes~\cite{Spence2025,DuWu2015,Babuska1995,Babuska1997}.
+where $p$ is the fluid pressure.
+The term with $\alpha$ is the Korteweg term, accounting for stresses caused by spatial variations in density \cite{Giovangigli}, while the term with $\beta$ is the anisotropic term arising due to nematic ordering.
+The solutions of the nematic Helmholtz--Korteweg equation exhibit surprising phenomena not permitted by the classical Helmholtz equation (recovered by setting $\alpha = \beta = 0$), including anisotropy in the propagation of sound, penetration depth, and scattering~\cite{farrell2024b}.